 d) Frequency of optional transmission

-Explanation: FOT refers to Frequency of optimum transmission.
+Explanation: FOT refers to the Frequency of optimum transmission.
 It is the highest effective frequency, predicted to be useful for a specified path in the transmission of radio waves, via ionospheric reflection.

 9. The lowest usable frequency depends on the absorption of which of the following layers?

 Explanation: The lowest usable frequency depends on the absorption of the D-layer.
-The D-layer is lower layer of the ionosphere and lies beneath the E-layer.
+The D-layer is the lower layer of the ionosphere and lies beneath the E-layer.

 10. In aviation, HF communication systems are required for all trans-oceanic flights.